ikunetwork/WhitePaper/README.md

 ### The IKU Model

 IKU provides the infrastructure for a liquid, bio R&D network to advance productivity by orders of magnitude.
 The IKU Network (the "Network") will serve to provide value exchange entry and exit opportunities through a fungible digital licensing mechanism enforced on a blockchain.
-Consider IKU as the Manhattan Project for R&D efficiency, with Figure C contextualizing its benefits:
+Figure C contextualizes IKU's benefits:

 **Figure C: Existing R&D Models**